 These days, with more and more students and graduates applying for internships and jobs, it can be difficult to find entry-level employment in a chosen field.
-If you're thinking about applying for internships or graduate positions then you need to make sure that you're familiar with the application process in order to maximise your chances of being made a job offer.
+If you're thinking about applying for internships or graduate positions then you need to make sure you're familiar with the application process in order to maximize your chances or being made a job offer.

-Once you've sent off your CV, or filled in an online application, almost every company today will require you to complete a series of online psychometric tests before you go any further in the application process.
+Once you've sent off your resume, or fill in an online application, almost every company today will require you to complete a series of online psychometric tests before you go any further in the application process.

-There are a couple of reasons why employers are so keen on psychometric tests.
+There are a couple of reasons why employers are so good on psychometric tests.
 Firstly, it's a preliminary assessment that the applicant actually has the core skills that they're looking for.
-The other reason is that, simply, psychometric tests are a cost and time-efficient method of shortening the field and reducing the number of candidates that they'll need to take the time to interview.
+The other reason is that, simply, psychometric tests are a cost and time efficient method of shortening the field and reducing the number of candidates that they'll need to take the time to interview.

 There is a huge variety of psychometric tests; designed to measure all different types of skills and abilities.
-Tests might be strictly numerical, or might be focused more on your personality, or logical reasoning ability.
-In most companies' applications you'll face a combination of at least two types of tests that are specific to the skills that they seek in potential employees, so it will save you a lot of stress if you familiarise yourself with the tests before you receive an email from the company's HR that invites you to take the test within 24 hours.
+Tests might be strictly numerical, or might be more focused on your personality, or logical reasoning ability.
+In most companies' applications you'll face a combination or at least two types of tests that are specific to the skills that they seek in potential employees, so it will save you a lot of stress if you familiarize yourself with the tests before you receive an email from the company's HR that invites you to take the test within 24 hours.

-Once you pass the judgement test, you'll be sent an invitation to complete at least one further psychometric test.
+Once you pass the judgment test, you'll be sent an invitation to complete at least one further psychometric test.
 Applicants in the fields of professional and financial services will need to complete a timed numerical test, and quite likely a verbal test too.
-Numerical reasoning tests are designed to assess your maths skills.
+Numerical reasoning tests are designed to assess your math skills.

 As an example, the Barclays numerical test requires applicants to answer 35 questions in 35 minutes.
 You can save valuable time, and avoid stress, by being familiar with the type of questions that are asked, and the way that the tests are formatted.
 Get practice numerical reasoning tests here.

-While applicants will need to do well on numerical tests, companies will be especially willing to reject your application if you can't demonstrate strong verbal reasoning skills.
-The verbal tests are designed to examine your ability to understand, interpret and analyse written information.
+While applicants will need to do well on numerical tests, companies will be especially willing to reject your application if you cannot demonstrate strong verbal reasoning skills.
+The verbal tests are designed to examine your ability to understand, interpret and analyze written information.
 You'll be asked to read a text and either choose which series of inferences or assumptions are possible to make from the text, or you might need to make true / false / cannot say statements.

-Verbal tests come up in applications across virtually every industry, as there are very few jobs that won't involve having to read and interpret information.
-It's crucial that you practice these tests beforehand, in order to adapt to quickly reading and interpreting information under time pressure.
+Verbal tests come up in applications across virtually every industry, as there are very few jobs that won't involve reading and interpreting information.
+It is crucial that you practice these tests beforehand, in order to adapt to quick reading and interpreting information under time pressure.
 Get practice verbal reasoning tests here.

 While this is just an overview of the psychometric testing used by companies in their recruitment process, the bottom line is that, no matter which field you're applying for, at some point you'll be required to pass a psychometric test, and our experience is that people who practice beforehand can significantly improve their performance.
 The myth that you can't prepare for these tests and that you should "just turn up and do your best" is, quite frankly, wrong.